mui/mui-x/docs/data/date-pickers/shortcuts/shortcuts.md

 ## Behavior when selecting a shortcut

-By default, the selection of a shortcut acts like the selection of a value in the last view of a picker.
+By default, the selection of a shortcut triggers the same behavior as the selection of a value in the last view of a picker.
 On desktop, it will fire `onChange`, `onAccept` and close the picker.
 On mobile, it will fire `onChange`, but the user will have to press "OK" or click outside the modal to fire `onAccept` and close the picker.